FuseByExample/smx-application-plugins/README.md

 Prerequisites
 =============
-Set up Fuse ESB by downloading the latest 7.1.0 version from [FuseSource](http://fusesource.com/).
-The installation guide can be reached from the Documentation tab on that page.
+Set up JBoss Fuse by downloading the latest 7.1.0 version from [Red Hat](https://access.redhat.com/jbossnetwork/).

 Ensure that Maven is set up on your system.